 selection from the set.

-For each named port, the SRV record would have the form
+services.
+For each named port, the SRV record has the form

-For a regular service, this resolves to the port number and the CNAME:
+For a regular Service, this resolves to the port number and the domain name:

-that is backing the service, and contains the port number and a CNAME of the pod
+that is backing the Service, and contains the port number and the domain name of the Pod

 of the form

-Currently when a pod is created, its hostname is the Pod’s
+Currently when a Pod is created, its hostname (as observed from within the Pod)

 The Pod spec has an optional

-hostname field, which can be used to specify the
+hostname field, which can be used to specify a

 hostname set to